Xilmi/Rotp-Fusion/README.md

 - Option to swap player on load.
   - Fixed crash when selecting extinct empires.
   - Empires will be listed on the console.
+- Fixed wrong call to fleet design.
+  - Made the AI and events use the dedicated call: fleet.design(i)

 2025.01.28 (Xilmi)
 - Fixed an issue that could cause the combat-AI to just run away from enemy ships instead of attacking them.